hashicorp/design-system/website/docs/components/form/radio-card/partials/code/how-to-use.md

 ### Layout and control position

-To change how the cards are layed out in a group set the `@layout` argument to `vertical`.
+To change how the cards are laid out in a group set the `@layout` argument to `vertical`.
 To change the position of the control elements within a card set the `@controlPosition` argument to `left`.

 ```handlebars
 <Hds::Form::RadioCard::Group